eyeszack/diesel-engine/README.md

 called the **Service Provider Interface (SPI) API**.
 I won't spend much time detailing the SPI for you, if you wish to read more about it see [this Java turtorial](http://docs.oracle.com/javase/tutorial/sound/SPI-intro.html).
 The core class is the **DSLEngineScript** class, it extends Groovy's Script class and adds your keywords to its meta-class and loads any extensions.
 The other classes used by the engine are the **KeywordProvider** interface and the **Keyword** class.
 You'll use these two classes to implement the actual keywords to be used in your DSL.
-And if you want to extend the Groovy language you would implment the **LanguageExtensionProvider** interface.
+And if you want to extend the Groovy language you would implement the **LanguageExtensionProvider** interface.
 This interface has a single method `extend(script)` that you will implement when you want to extend the core language, like meta-programming `java.lang.String` or `java.lang.Number`.
 I'll list out what steps are required to actually create a simple DSL, you can also look at the same code in the test directory if you'd prefer.

 **Simple Class Diagram**